Privacy Engineering: What is Privacy Engineering? Why is it important?

 Businesses want more data to drive better insights and extract value.
 Privacy engineers have the hard task of enforcing certain policies that will limit data collection, analysis, and sharing.

 These decisions require complex analysis and metrics to debate the trade-off objectively.
-However, because privacy metrics and policies are not well-defined and are subject to ambiguity, privacy engineers have to be creative in driving adoption of the bigger theme.
+However, because privacy metrics and policies are not well-defined and are subject to ambiguity, privacy engineers have to be creative in driving the adoption of the bigger theme.

 To ensure the evolution of privacy –